 Yes, those “fish oil” gel caps that you can buy at your local pharmacy or health food store.
 Taking these every day can alleviate dry eye problems.
 While they also offer other health benefits to the body, taking a couple of these every day can over time reduce the incidence of dry eye problems and reduce their severity.
 How so?
 Our tears aren’t just salt water.
 There are also oils and mucous in our tears that play an important part in inhibiting evaporation of the tear film.
 Omega 3 gel caps help maintain that tear composition.
 Patients of mine have reported back to me marked improvement in their dry eye problems after taking Omega 3 gel caps on a regular basis.
 Now make sure when you buy these you are getting “OMEGA 3” gel caps and not “FISH OIL” gel caps.
 “Fish oil” has OMEGA 3 in it, to be sure…but the active ingredient is omega 3.
 You are better off getting the concentrated ingredient.
 Fish oil is less expensive but not as potent.

-7. Drink more water.
-Sounds simple enough but dehydration for alcohol consumption, high sodium diet, strenuous exercise and other factors can effect tear production.
+Sounds simple enough but dehydration from alcohol consumption, high sodium diet, strenuous exercise and other factors can affect tear production.
 Mild dehydration often makes dry eye problems worse.
 This is especially true during hot, dry and windy weather.
 Simply drinking more water sometimes reduces the symptoms of dry eye syndrome.